nrolland/jump/doc/http-client.md

             ++ show (statusCode $ responseStatus response)
     L8.putStrLn $ responseBody response
 ```

-NOTE: This is another case where convenience functions could be added.

 Another common request body format is URL encoded bodies.
 The `urlEncodedBody`
 function is a convenient function for doing this.
 Note that it automatically